lilnawrocki/SwaggerHub-on-prem-download-APIs/README.md

 ## Description

-This Java console application can download all APIs, domains, and templates from your SwaggerHub on-premise instance using RegistryAPI endpoints.
+Java console application for downloading `default` versions of APIs, domains, and templates in YAML format from SwaggerHub On-premise instance.
+The application uses RegistryAPI endpoints.

 Input parameters:
 - Admin API key
 - host with protocol

-The application will download all documents in YAML format into separate directories inside SwaggerHub-Downloads, grouped by organization names and document types.
+Downloads located inside `SwaggerHub-Downloads` directory, grouped by organizations and apis/templates/domains.